hmit/hmit.github.io/README.md

 Should be automatically published after some delay.
 Switched to main branch

 # Local testing
+A good aspect ratio for post/page header image is 3:1

 ```
 ruby-install ruby 3.1.3
 chruby 3.1.3